landlab/landlab/docs/getting_started.rst

 through the process of linear diffusion.
 Conveniently Landlab already has a component that will calculate erosion rates due to linear diffusion, but in this example we do not take advantage of Landlab's pre-built diffusion component.
-After building this model without a component, we then contrast what the model would look like when using the pre-built component.
-(LINK HERE!!!!)
+After building this model without a component, we then contrast what the model would look like when using the pre-built component (see :ref:`diffusion_model_with_components`).

-To download the code for the fault-scarp model without components, click HERE!!!
+The code for the fault-scarp model without components (XXXXXX) and with components (XXXXXXX), can be found in the zip file of code examples at https://github.com/landlab/drivers/archive/master.zip.

 Note that ``>>>`` implies that we are on the command line in canopy, or your favorite python frontend.
 We start by importing Numpy and Landlab's RasterModelGrid class: